getify/You-Dont-Know-JS/async & performance/ch4.md

 }
 ```

-The `finally` clause in this snippet essentially acts as a cleanup clause for the generator.
-Now, you can manually terminate the generator's *iterator* instance from the outside by calling `return(..)`:
+The earlier example with `break` in the `for..of` loop will trigger the `finally` clause.
+But you could instead manually terminate the generator's *iterator* instance from the outside with `return(..)`:

 ```js
 var it = something();